microsoft/BosqueLanguage/docs/language/overview.md

 In xxxx;

-The (numeric) comparison operators in Bosque are implemented as [static operators](#Namespace-Operators) and so can be extended by user defined types as well.
+The (numeric) comparison operators in Bosque are implemented as [static operators](#Namespace-Operators) and so can be extended by user defined types as well (TODO: see issue for dynamic vs. static operator).

 ```
 entity Complex {